AKRGames/AlterTrack-archive/archive/tweets/EverySingleAlterTrackTweetEver.md

 -> [link to thread](https://twitter.com/DanDevDream/status/1456439914195824648) <-
 ___
-At 11:22 PM COT (UTC-5), he revealed a new set of emotions for the AlterTrack Girlfriend icons.
+At 11:22 PM, he revealed a new set of emotions for the AlterTrack Girlfriend icons.
 > Well, here goes a big spoiler of what will happen in the history, and maybe will not be only 1 situation
 >
 > Fury GF icons<br>